gebn/Crackle/README.md

 # Crackle

-Crackle is an easy to use, object-oriented HTTP client.
+Crackle is a powerful yet easy to use object-oriented HTTP client for PHP.

 ## Features